vanderleidebastiani/rewiring/README.md

 ### Functions to incorporate rewiring into coextinction model to estimate network robustness

-R codes used in "Including rewiring in the estimation of the robustness of mutualistic networks"
+R codes used in

+"Including rewiring in the estimation of the robustness of mutualistic networks" (in review)

-Jeferson Vizentin-Bugoni, Vanderlei J. Debastiani, Vinicius A. G. Bastazini, Pietro K. Maruyama, Jinelle H. Sperry
+by Jeferson Vizentin-Bugoni, Vanderlei J. Debastiani, Vinicius A. G. Bastazini, Pietro K. Maruyama, Jinelle H. Sperry

+See original article for details.